-- the impact of general economic conditions, actual and projected, including inflation, rising interest rates, lower consumer confidence, volatile capital markets, ongoing supply chain disruptions and the impacts of the COVID-19 pandemic and Russia-Ukraine conflict, and government and business responses thereto, on the global economy and regional economies; - access to financing; - annual budget cycles of customers in each of the industries we serve; - the impact of industry consolidation; - customers suspending, reducing or shifting spending due to: (i) new video or cable industry standards; (ii) industry trends and technology shifts, such as virtualization and cloud-based solutions, and (iii) new products and solutions, such as products and services based on our VOS software platform or our CableOS software-based cable access solutions; - delayed or reduced near-term spending as customers transition away from video appliance solutions and adopt new business and operating models enabled by software- and cloud-based solutions, including SaaS unified video processing solutions; - federal, state, local and foreign government regulation of telecommunications, television broadcasting and streaming media; - overall demand for communication services and consumer acceptance of new video and data technologies and services; - · competitive pressures, including pricing pressures; - · the impact of fluctuations in currency exchange rates, such as the strengthening of the U.S. dollar; and - discretionary end-user customer spending patterns.
+- the impact of general economic conditions, actual and projected, including inflation, rising interest rates, lower consumer confidence, volatile capital markets, supply chain disruptions, uncertainty and volatility in the financial services sector and the impact of the Russia-Ukraine conflict, and government and business responses thereto, on the global economy and regional economies; - · access to financing; - annual budget cycles of customers in each of the industries we serve; - the impact of industry consolidation;

+- customers suspending, reducing or shifting spending due to: (i) new video or broadband industry standards; (ii) industry trends and technology shifts, such as virtualization and cloud-based solutions, and (iii) new products and solutions, such as products and services based on our VOS software platform or our CableOS software-based broadband access solutions; - delayed or reduced near-term spending as customers transition away from video appliance solutions and adopt new business and operating models enabled by software- and cloud-based solutions, including SaaS unified video processing solutions; - federal, state, local and foreign government regulation of telco, television broadcasting and streaming media; - · overall demand for communication services and consumer acceptance of new video and data technologies and services; - competitive pressures, including pricing pressures; - · the impact of fluctuations in currency exchange rates, such as the strengthening of the U.S. dollar; and - discretionary end-user customer spending patterns.